 - β thalassaemia major (genotype -o/-o): HbF >90% (untransfused).
 Severe haemolytic anaemia, very low MCV and MCH; hepatosplenomegaly, chronic transfusion dependency.

 The stage of presentation depends upon the severity of the disease.
-In most patients with either α or β thalassaemia traits there are no signs or symptoms.
-Symptoms of haemolytic anaemia (eg pallor and hepatosplenomegaly) at birth in α thalassaemia, or from several months after birth in β thalassaemia, indicate severe disease, especially if microcytic anaemia is present.
+In most patients with either α-thalassaemia or β-thalassaemia traits there are no signs or symptoms.
+Symptoms of haemolytic anaemia (eg, pallor and hepatosplenomegaly) at birth in α thalassaemia, or from several months after birth in β thalassaemia, indicate severe disease, especially if microcytic anaemia is present.

 - Severe homozygous α thalassaemia is usually lethal in utero.
 It should be considered when hydrops fetalis is diagnosed, as rhesus incompatibility has become a much rarer cause.

 - Silent carrier α thalassaemia is a fairly common type of subclinical thalassaemia, usually found incidentally.
-In the silent carrier state, one of the α genes is usually absent, leaving only 3 of 4 genes (aa/ao).
+In the silent carrier state, one of the α genes is usually absent, leaving only three of four genes (aa/ao).
 Patients are haematologically normal, except for occasional low RBC indices.
-This diagnosis cannot be made on Hb electrophoresis, as results are usually normal in all α thalassaemia traits.
+This diagnosis cannot be made on haemoglobin electrophoresis, as results are usually normal in all α-thalassaemia traits.
 More sophisticated tests are necessary to confirm the diagnosis.

-- α thalassaemia trait is characterised by mild anaemia and low RBC indices.
+- α-thalassaemia trait is characterised by mild anaemia and low red blood cell (RBC) indices.
 This condition is typically caused by the deletion of two α (a) genes on one chromosome 16 (aa/oo) or one from each chromosome (ao/ao).
 It is found mainly in Southeast Asia, the Indian subcontinent, and some parts of the Middle East.